HWeber-tech/emp_proving_ground_v1/docs/technical_debt_assessment.md

 ## High-risk focus areas (0–3 month horizon)

-1. **Monolithic runtime entrypoint.** `main.py` blends configuration loading, ingestion orchestration, FIX lifecycle management, and long-lived loops without dependency boundaries.
-It injects `src/` into `sys.path`, constructs global singletons, and sleeps in a hot loop, making it impossible to reuse components in services or tests.
+1. **Runtime entrypoint refactor.** The legacy `main.py` blended configuration loading, ingestion orchestration, FIX lifecycle management, and long-lived loops without dependency boundaries. `src/runtime/runtime_builder.py` now encapsulates ingestion/trading workloads behind `RuntimeApplication`, but the CLI, FIX adapters, and shutdown runbooks still need to adopt the new abstraction end to end.
-   - *Impact*: brittle deployments, no graceful shutdown, high blast radius for any change.
+   - *Impact*: brittle deployments, no graceful shutdown, high blast radius for components that have yet to migrate to the builder.
-   - *Immediate actions*: extract a dependency-injected application builder, separate ingestion versus live-trading CLIs, and publish rollback/shutdown drills so operations can adopt the new topology.
+   - *Immediate actions*: finish wiring CLIs and runbooks through the builder, retire ad-hoc task creation in the FIX stack, and document rollback/shutdown drills so operations can adopt the new topology.

 2. **Async task lifecycle hazards.** Multiple modules call